Switcheo/carbon-bootstrap/INSTALL.md

 EOF
 ```

-> Remove `--persistence` from `ExecStart=` if this node is will not run subservices (e.g. validator with subservices running on subaccount in another node, non-public sentry node, etc).
+> Remove `--persistence` from `ExecStart=` if this node is will not write offchain-data to postgres (e.g. validator with subservices on another node, non-public sentry node, etc).

 ### Recommended config for subservices